-In connection with the Merger and pursuant to the terms of the related merger agreement, all of the then issued and outstanding shares of Former ADMA's common stock, including the common stock issued in the 2012 Financing and including the shares of Former ADMA's Series A preferred stock, which were converted into common stock immediately prior to and as part of the Merger, were automatically exchanged into 4,601,270 shares of common stock of R&R Acquisition VI, Inc., par value \$0.0001 per share, which we refer to as our "common stock," at a 1:1 exchange ratio; all warrants, options and other rights to purchase or acquire shares of Former ADMA's common stock outstanding immediately prior to the Merger, including the Placement Agent Warrants and including the additional options granted to Adam S. Grossman, CEO, under his new employment agreement, were converted into warrants, options or other rights, as the case may be, to purchase an aggregate of 383,380 shares of our common stock at the same exercise prices; and 2,446,967 of the 2,500,000 shares of our common stock held by the stockholders of R&R Acquisition VI, Inc. immediately prior to the Merger were canceled such that these stockholders held 53,033 shares of our common stock post-Merger, not including the 87,865 shares issuable upon exercise of the Placement Agent Warrants, held by an affiliate of one of such stockholders.
+In connection with the Merger and pursuant to the terms of the related merger agreement, all of the then issued and outstanding shares of Former ADMA's common stock, including the common stock issued in the 2012 Financing and including the shares of Former ADMA's Series A preferred stock, which were converted into common stock immediately prior to and as part of the Merger, were automatically exchanged into 5,843,613 shares of common stock, par value \$0.0001 per share, which we refer to as our "common stock," at a 1:1 exchange ratio; all warrants, options and other rights to purchase or acquire shares of Former ADMA's common stock outstanding immediately prior to the Merger, were converted into warrants, options or other rights, as the case may be, to purchase an aggregate of 486,893 shares of our common stock at the same exercise prices.

-Immediately prior to the Merger and the transactions described above, (i) 3,386,454 shares of Series A preferred stock of Former ADMA were converted into 11,243,748 shares of Former ADMA's common stock after giving effect to cumulative anti-dilution adjustments and accrued dividends, and 4,835,224 shares of Former ADMA's Series A preferred stock issued in December 2011 upon the conversion of convertible notes were converted into an equal number of shares of Former ADMA's common stock and (ii) the shares of Former ADMA's common stock were reverse split at a ratio of 1-for-6.8 (the "Reverse Split").
+Immediately prior to the Merger and the transactions described above, (i) 3,386,454 shares of Series A preferred stock of Former ADMA were converted into 14,279,559 shares of Former ADMA's common stock after giving effect to cumulative anti-dilution adjustments and accrued dividends, and 4,835,224 shares of Former ADMA's Series A preferred stock issued in December 2011 upon the conversion of convertible notes were converted into an equal number of shares of Former ADMA's common stock and (ii) the shares of Former ADMA's common stock were reverse split at a ratio of 1-for-6.8 (the "Reverse Split").
 The consolidated financial statements were adjusted to give retroactive effect to the Reverse Split.

-For accounting purposes, the Merger was accounted for as a reverse acquisition, with Former ADMA as the accounting acquiror (legal acquiree) and R&R Acquisition VI, Inc. (now ADMA Biologics, Inc.) as the accounting acquiree (legal acquiror), effectively a recapitalization of Former ADMA.
+For accounting purposes, the Merger was accounted for as a reverse acquisition, with Former ADMA as the accounting acquiror (legal acquiree) and now ADMA Biologics, Inc. as the accounting acquiree (legal acquiror), effectively a recapitalization of Former ADMA.

-Our executive offices are located at 65 Commerce Way, Hackensack, New Jersey.
+Our executive offices are located at 465 State Route 17, Ramsey, New Jersey.
 Our telephone number is (201) 478-5552.